guyskk/validr/Isomorph-JSON-Schema-en.md

         "$self@shared": "desc of this dict"
     }

-the 'optional' param means the value is optional, regardless of
+the 'optional' param means the value is optional.
-@shared is optional or not.

     {
         "key@shared&optional": "this value is optional"
     }

-### Mixins
+### Mixin

-In mapping, you can combine multi schema:
+In mapping, you can combine multi schemas:

     {
         "$self@shared1@shared2": "desc",
         "addition_key": ...
     }

-there also a optional param, means the mapping is optional, regardless of
+the 'optional' param, means the mapping is optional.
-@shared is optional or not.

     {
         "$self@shared1@shared2&optional": "desc",